taugroup/ThinkTank/README.md

 ## 💡 What It Does

-AutoLab orchestrates collaborative research meetings between the following agents:
+ThinkTank orchestrates collaborative research meetings between the following agents:

 - **Principal Investigator (PI)**
   Synthesizes all ideas, resolves debates, and produces final meeting summaries and project decisions.